DavOstx7/youtube-to-spotify-playlist-converter/README.md

     }
   }
   ```
+  It should be filled by the user before running one of the main programs.

 * [config/token_config.json](config/token_config.json): This file contains the relevant information for receiving an
-  access token.
-It should be filled by the user before running one of the 'receive-token' scripts:
+  access token:
   ```shell
   {
     "spotify": {